natalieagus/50005/docs/Labs/03-Lab3-toctou.md

 In this lab we are going to <span style="color:#f77729;"><b>exploit</b></span> a program that is <span style="color:#f7007f;"><b>vulnerable to race-condition</b></span>.

-- The program alone is single-threaded, so in the absence of an attacker, there’s nothing wrong with jthe program.
+- The program alone is single-threaded, so in the absence of an attacker, there’s nothing wrong with the program.
 - The program however is vulnerable because an attacker can exploit the fact that the program can be subjected to race-condition.

 You will learn about race condition properly in future lectures.
 This lab is just a preview.